ON WRITING FOR THE EAR

 But how to create a sound that feels close?
 One way to get there, I thought, was to route the vocal through a telephone speaker.
 The tinny texture of telephones is, in a way, the aural equivalent of 8mm film, intimate, flawed, private, lo-fi.
 Here's that same audio played back through a handset:

-Nothing dramatic, but still—a decidedly lower-resolution timbre.
+Not a dramatic change, but a decidedly lower-resolution timbre.
 A voice transmitted by copper wire.
-It's a simple manipulation, maybe even something of a gimmick.
-But out of this simple distortion a persona, albeit a slightly creepy one, does begin to emerge.
+A simple manipulation, maybe even something of a gimmick.
+But out of this distortion a persona, albeit a slightly creepy one, does begin to emerge.

 I also wanted to get some music going.
 Even if music sometimes feels like cheating.
-I remember Ira Glass mentioning once, several years ago in an interview, that he wanted to stop using music in This American Life.
+I remember Ira Glass mentioning once, several years ago, that he wanted to stop using music in This American Life.
 He feared music was a crutch that concealed a story's rough seams.
-But when I tuned in last week, he was still playing that same Trainspotting song.
+But when I tuned in last week, he was still playing that same song from Trainspotting.
 And he should.
 Because it works.

 Music can reach us in places that words cannot.
 And music can reach us at higher levels of intensity because sound, unlike language, is a physical force exerted upon us, literally pressing into our flesh.
 English words set in print, no matter how well written, can never be enjoyed by someone outside the language.
 Sound, on the other hand, doesn't care what language you speak.

 My next step was to beat the bushes in search of a tune.
-I started by auditioning dozens of songs, and then hundreds, voicing the text aloud while doing so.
-It's fairly easy to find music that sounds decent.
+I started by auditioning dozens, and then hundreds, of songs, voicing the text aloud while doing so.
+It's easy to find music that sounds decent.
 But finding music that's perfect is difficult.
 Finding music you can afford is even more of trick.
 Here's that same vocal paired with a track by Aphex Twin:

 I like this—or thought I did, until I submitted the project to a contest and the judges yawned.
 I know at least one reason why.
 In trying to create an essay that felt intimate or overheard, I'm pretty sure I was seduced by music that sounded great, but didn't advance the essay's central idea.
 Aphex Twin, while beautifully produced and performed, is, in effect, too musical, too lush, and bends my confession toward Hollywood.